 firefighters in my mind having breakfast at that small cafe.
 To their family, my tears do not stop and I

-send at you my most heartfelt condolences.
+send you my most heartfelt condolences.

 To the survivor of the twenty-man Granite Mountain Hot Shot

-Crew, "thank you, I am so proud of you and your service."
+Crew, "Thank you, I am so proud of you and your service."

 /s/ Robert Griego